Jena-Earth-Observation-School/sdc-tools/docs/content/02_Getting_Started/01_00_Data_Access.md

 bounding box of the provided geometry will be used to load the data.
 - `time_range`: Filter the returned data temporally by providing a tuple of strings in the format `("YY-MM-dd", "YY-MM-dd")`, or `None` to return all available data.
+If you want to use a different date format, you can also provide the parameter `time_pattern` with a string that specifies the format of the provided time strings.

+The following additional parameters are product-specific:

 - `s2_apply_mask`: Apply a quality mask to the Sentinel-2 L2A product by using
 its `SCL`-band.
 The default value is `True`.
-As the name already suggests, this is only relevant for Sentinel-2 L2A data.
 - `sanlc_year`: Select a specific year of the SANLC product by providing an integer in the format `YYYY`.
 The default value is `None`, which will return the product for all available years: 2018 & 2020.